Online ABSN Programs in VA: Highlighting the Best Schools

 Will my program prepare me for the NCLEX?

-The best accelerated BSN programs in Virginia help you prepare for the NCLEX exams, but you must be proactive about getting ready independently as well.
+Though the best accelerated BSN programs in Virginia help you prepare for the NCLEX exams, you must be proactive about getting ready independently as well.
 This means studying intensively, taking mock exams, and using NCLEX study resources — like our beginner’s guide to the NCLEX and NCLEX strategy guide — or those offered by your program.
-Study groups can be helpful, too.

 What’s the process for transferring my credits?